snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/loading-transformed-data/snowflake-loader/index.md

 import CodeBlock from '@theme/CodeBlock';
 ```

+It is possible to run Snowflake Loader on both AWS and GCP.

+### Running on AWS

-There are two ways to set up the necessary Snowflake resources and run the loader:
+There are two ways to set up the necessary Snowflake resources and run the loader on AWS:

 - using our dedicated open source Terraform modules to create the resources and deploy the loader on EC2
 - creating the resources and running the application manually.

 We recommend the first way.

+### Running on GCP

+At the moment, terraform modules for deploying Snowflake Loader on GCP aren't implemented.
+Therefore necessary Snowflake resources needs to be created and application needs to be deployed manually.

-## Using the Terraform modules
+## Using the Terraform modules (for AWS)

 ### Requirements